EPA to require Norfolk Southern to clean up chemicals after Ohio train derailment

 “Norfolk Southern will pay for cleaning up the mess that they created and the trauma that they inflicted on this community,” EPA Administrator Michael Regan said during a press conference on Tuesday.

+In particular, Shapiro said that the Pennsylvania Department of Environmental Protection made a criminal referral over the derailment to the state’s attorney general.
+DeWine said that Ohio’s attorney general would take “whatever action that Ohio law allows him to take.”

+Shapiro also said that the company “injected unnecessary risk” into the crisis by providing inaccurate information and conflicting modeling data.

-Under the newly announced order, the EPA will approve a work plan outlining the steps needed to clean up the environmental damage that the derailment caused.
+Under the newly announced EPA order, the agency will approve a work plan outlining the steps needed to clean up the environmental damage that the derailment caused.
 If Norfolk Southern doesn’t abide by the plan, the EPA will do the work and charge the company triple the cost.

+The order was made under the Comprehensive Environmental Response, Compensation, and Liability Act, which gives the agency the ability to order entities responsible for pollution to clean it up.

 The statement from the EPA said that this order marks a transition in response efforts from an emergency phase to a long-term cleanup phase.